 Moreover, the lack of simulator feedback is an obstacle to effective learning and something to consider when planning a simulator training curriculum.
 The benefits of instructor feedback for practical performances, such as surgical simulation training, has been widely acknowledged [13–15].
 Intrinsic motivation is also enhanced after simulation-based team training [16], thus, student attitudes, not least of which is the motivation to train, should be considered when planning a training curriculum.
-[17]Furthermore, in a recent study, a combination of different feedback techniques, such as structured video self-assessment, has been suggested to alter learning proficiency with respect to surgical skills [18].
+Just as important is to eliminate the greatest barrier to voluntary training, i.e. lack of available free time [17].
+Furthermore, a combination of different feedback techniques, such as structured video self-assessment, has been suggested to alter learning proficiency with respect to surgical skills [18].
 However, instructor feedback given during laparoscopic simulator training had no influence on the retention of skills in the long-run [19].
-So far, unsuccessful attempts have been made to analyse and improve the conditions by which the simulator itself can provide the diagnostic assessment of a novice´s problem areas to provide directed self-guided learning [20].
-Attempts have been made to enable feedback given by the simulators; however, the main feedback provided by many of the high-fidelity simulators is usually the time that the procedure has taken and a score of the trainee’s performance and not related to coordination- or technical-specific constructive feedback [21, 22].
+Attempts have been made to analyse and improve the conditions by which the simulator itself can provide the diagnostic assessment of a novice´s problem areas to provide directed self-guided learning [20].

-In concordance with the coronavirus 2019 (Covid-19) pandemic, homes, societies, and workplaces were enforced different restrictions [21, 22][21][23].
-Healthcare systems have been decimated and surgery has been withheld thus affecting the levels of patient care [23].
-Subsequently, surgical training also suffered from these issues since younger surgeons were removed from surgical and OR training due to the downscaling of surgery; henceforth, a shift from traditional training models to remote learning has been suggested [24–27] not least through the digitalization process [28].
-Thus, several institutions have reorganized surgical resident training to prevent a decline in practical surgical skills during training.
-With a new and innovative approach to the challenges that the pandemic has presented, the negative impact on residency training might be reduced [29–33].
+In concordance with the coronavirus 2019 (Covid-19) pandemic, homes, societies, and workplaces were enforced different restrictions [21, 22].
+During the pandemic healthcare systems were decimated and surgery was withheld thus affecting the levels of patient care [23].
+Subsequently, surgical training also suffered from these issues since younger surgeons were removed from surgical and OR training due to the downscaling of surgery; henceforth, a shift from traditional training models to remote learning was suggested [24–27] not least through the digitalization process [28].
+Thus, several institutions, to some extent even though the pandemic has ended, have reorganized their surgical resident training to prevent a decline in practical surgical skills during training.
+With the new and innovative approach to the challenges that the pandemic presented, the negative impact on residency training might be reduced [29–33].

-Regardless of the effect that the Covid-19 pandemic has had on surgical residency training, a survey by the Fellowship Council Research Committee sent to the program directors of all surgical subspecialities in North America presented an unsatisfying number of residents who were not fully equipped for undertaking laparoscopic procedures in the OR [34].
-Recent studies suggest other means of training residents outside of the OR due to the Covid-19 pandemic [35] and present the need for a catch-up plan to train juniors in private hospitals [25, 29].
+Regardless of the effect that the Covid-19 pandemic had on surgical residency training, a survey by the Fellowship Council Research Committee sent to the program directors of all surgical subspecialities in North America presented an unsatisfying number of residents who were not fully equipped for undertaking laparoscopic procedures in the OR [34].

 One of the solutions provided during the pandemic was the accessibility to video-conference calls, meetings, and online education [35].
-The level to which the training of practical surgical skills benefitted from this technical development is unclear [36].
-Perhaps, one way of improving the scarce simulation training regardless of geographical distances could be by providing [37][37]teleguided/video-guided instructor feedback.
+Surgical tele-mentoring has been reported for decades but the level to which it improves practical surgical skills and the clinical outcome is unclear [36].
+Perhaps, one way of improving the scarce simulation training regardless of geographical distances could be by providing instructor feedback and integration of instructional media in conjunction with tele-mentoring [37].

-The aim of this study was to assess whether video-guided tutoring (VGT) using Zoom (Zoom Video Communications Inc., San Jose, California, USA) could improve the learning of basic laparoscopic skills via simulator training of medical students 900 km away from the teacher.
+The aim of this study was to assess whether tele-mentoring (TM) could improve the learning of basic laparoscopic skills via simulator training of medical students 900 km away from the teacher.

-The primary hypothesis stated that video-guided tutoring can be given over large distances and will be well received by the students.
+The primary hypothesis stated that tele-mentoring can be given over large distances and will be well received by the students.

-The secondary hypothesis stated that this type of teaching can also objectively add increased knowledge and outcomes regarding basic surgical skills.
+The secondary hypothesis stated that this type of teaching can also objectively add improved outcomes in simulated basic surgical skills.

 Methods